Yeah! Good News! New Zealand’s nailed inflation.

 Returning inflation to target could be made more difficult if businesses and workers try to push up their real profit margins and real wages to make up for the inflationary impact of the pandemic, the war, and the storms.
 In this case, monetary policy would need to be more contractionary for longer, resulting in a deeper recession.

-But the effects monetary policy happen to others.
+But the effects of monetary policy happen to others.

 When was Inflation Tamed?